 Removal of the Tenant from the Washington Property

-You can only remove a tenant from your property by winning an eviction lawsuit.
-And even then, only an authorized person, such as a law enforcement officer, can perform the eviction.
+A landlord can only remove a tenant from their property by winning an eviction lawsuit.
+And even then, only an authorized person, such as a Washington law enforcement officer, can perform the eviction.

-Washington state eviction laws make self-evictions illegal.
-You cannot:
+Washington eviction laws make self-evictions illegal.
+A landlord cannot:

 - Threaten the tenant